 In a standard neo-classical, Ramsey-style growth model, Gourinchas and Jeanne (2006) argue that the long-run growth and welfare effects of capital market liberalization are surprisingly small.
 Their paper studies a move from autarky to full integration with the international capital markets.
 This move has the effect of lowering the interest rate from high autarky levels to a low international level.
 The international rate equals the interest rate all economies will achieve in the long-run in their steady states.
 Therefore in the medium term, say at the five year horizon, the impact depends on the distance from the steady state capital-labor ratios.
-A country that has an initial capital-labor ratio of one-half its steady state value will grow about 2.7 percentage points faster than it would have in autarky during this period.
-After 10 years or more, the growth effects are negligible.
+A country that has an initial capital-labor ratio of one-half its steady state value will grow about 2.7 percentage points faster than it would have in autarky during this period.8 After 10 years or more, the growth effects are negligible.
 The reason is that opening up simply accelerates a country towards its steady state.
 Since in a standard growth model convergence towards the steady state is quite quick (11.49 percent of the output gap is eliminated each year in the Gourinchas and Jeanne calibration), most countries are on average very near their steady state already, the growth and welfare impact is small.
 To achieve a larger impact, one would have to argue that capital market liberalization changes the steady state potential of a country.

 We would expect a much smaller impact in the historical period than Gourinchas and Jeanne illustrate.
 There were no discrete liberalizations in the period we study between 1880 and 1913.
-Most countries had been able to borrow fairly continuously from Britain and other surplus countries since the beginning of the nineteenth century.
+Most countries had been able to borrow fairly continuously from Britain and other surplus countries since the beginning of the nineteenth century.9 Therefore we might expect the growth impact to be weak if the standard neo-classical growth model holds.
+Quite simply the counterfactual to closed international capital markets might have implied savings constrained economies financing development at a higher price than otherwise.
+But these interest rate differentials would have been the rates of change in their right hand side variables.

-&lt;sup>7 Their methodology relies on a GMM estimator that jointly imposes a relationship between the levels of GDP per capita and the levels of their right hand side variables and the growth rate of GDP per capital and the rates of change in their right hand side variables.
 We are unaware of a standard growth model that suggests estimating such a relationship.
 In Mankiw, Romer and Weil (1992) for instance both the growth rates and the levels of GDP per capita are functions of the levels of the fundamentals.
 We rely on a more conventional specification similar to Mankiw, Romer and Weil (1992).

-&lt;sup>8 Bekaert, Harvey and Lundblad (2005) find that growth increases by one percent after a liberalization in the modern period.
+8 Bekaert, Harvey and Lundblad (2005) find that growth increases by one percent after a liberalization in the modern period.

-&lt;sup>9 China and Japan are perhaps notable exceptions.
+9 China and Japan are perhaps notable exceptions.
 Foreign issues in Europe did not start in earnest until the 1870s and later.
 See Sussman and Yafeh (2000) on Japan and Goetzmann, Ukhov and Zhu (2007) for the Chinese case.